What is an unlimited vacation policy?

 - Lead by example.
 Senior staff members need time off just as much as subordinates.
 They can help encourage employees to take vacations by taking time off themselves.
-Once employees see that business still hums along even when managers are out for a while, they’ll be more inclined to do the same.
+Once employees see that business still hums along even when managers are on a break, they’ll be more inclined to do the same.

 What happens if someone takes advantage of unlimited time off?